-Pete let out a bark of laughter and turned his crooked smile to Jo and me.
+Pete let out a bark of laughter and turned his crooked grin toward Jo and I.

 “Wow, this one’s even better than Crazy Katie!
-Someone screwed up downstairs,” he said.
-He rolled his eyes in that Pete way.
+Someone screwed up downstairs.”
+He rolled his eyes in that Pete way and sniffed.

-A stiff, brunette woman wearing nurse’s white came by with her clipboard and began to count us off by twos for lunch.
-A line of dark lipstick had smeared beyond the left of her smile.
+A stiff, brunette woman wearing coffee-stained scrubs came by with her clipboard and began counting us off by twos for lunch.
+A line of dark lipstick smeared beyond the left of her smile.
 I couldn’t stop staring at it.
-She called my number – forty, the last in line – and I shuffled forward, sucking at my lips.
-She gave me a weird look, but I cast my gaze to the ground.
+She called my number–forty–and I shuffled forward, sucking my lips.
+She narrowed her eyes, but I cast my gaze to the ground.
 I didn’t like being last.
 My favorite number was nine, but I wasn’t always fast enough to count eight places and wedge myself in.
 It was easier to be number forty.

-The cafeteria was familiar.
-Fluorescent lighting illuminated dark circles under everyone’s eyes.
+Fluorescent cafeteria lighting illuminated dark circles under everyone’s eyes.
 Light chatter and occasional laughter masked a minefield of gossip and hierarchy.
 Even among society’s outcasts, a pecking order of popularity existed.
-It felt like high school, and I had to remind myself that no one was handing out grades, only medication.
+I had to remind myself this wasn’t high school: no one was handing out grades, only medication.
 And no one was going to throw tater tots at my back and call me a freak.
 Not today, not anymore.

 Jo grabbed my hand.
-“Hey,” she said, “stop being a slowpoke!
+“Hey!
+Stop being a slowpoke!
 You’re going to miss your butterscotch pudding!”

-“We weren’t touching,” said Jo, spit flying from her mouth.
+“We weren’t touching,” said Jo.
+Spit flew from her mouth.
 “Not like, touching, touching.
 Jesus!”
 She let go of my hand with a huff, and I followed her purple and orange hair into line behind Pete.
 He handed me a tray; it was green.
 I hated green, but I loved butterscotch pudding.

 We found our seats at the far end of the cafeteria.
-I ripped open the lid to my lunch and listened as Pete explained why peas were the devil’s vegetable.
+I ripped open the pudding lid and listened to Pete explain why peas were the devil’s vegetable.
 Jo’s eyes kept flitting toward mine as she maneuvered a slimy lump of meatloaf onto my tray.
 I shook my head and stuck to the safety of beige gelatin.
-Everyone knew the meatloaf was ground-up Golden Retriever, but everyone ate it anyway.
+Everyone knew meatloaf was really ground-up Golden Retriever, but everyone ate it anyway.
 Well, everyone except me.
-They recorded what you ate, and the idea of my chart containing endless entries of pudding made me laugh.
+They recorded what you ate.
+My chart would only say one thing over and over again: butterscotch pudding.

 “They won’t let you out if you don’t eat something,” whispered Jo.
 I shrugged.

-“Stop being everyone’s Mom, Jo,” said Pete.
-He piled six peas onto his spoon.
-“Duck!” he hissed, launching the wrath of the devil’s vegetable onto unit C3’s lunch table.
+“Stop being everyone’s Mom, Jo.”
+Pete piled six peas onto his spoon.
+“Duck!”
+He launched the wrath of the devil’s vegetable onto unit C3’s lunch table.
 An older man with a tattoo of a naked woman on his neck screamed and brushed the peas off his shoulder, scattering his table’s lunch trays to the ground.
-A woman with squeaky, white sneakers and a silver clipboard came over to investigate.
-We snorted into our trays as the man pushed her away, flipped the table, and ran out of the lunchroom.
-Dr. Strongarm was paged, and the place was put on lockdown.
+A woman with squeaky, white sneakers and a silver clipboard investigated the commotion.
+We snorted into our trays as the tattooed man pushed her away, flipped the table, and ran out of the lunchroom.

-“That’s what my Dad always told me,” said Pete.
-He stuffed a forkful of peas in his mouth and smiled.
+“That’s what my Dad always told me.”
+Pete stuffed a forkful of peas in his mouth and swallowed.

-“So, I just took aim and pissed on them,” said Jo.
-Her voice startled me and my finger snagged on the wall, breaking a nail.
+“So, I just took aim, spread my fat lips, and pissed on them,” said Jo.
+My finger snagged on the wall and tore off the tip of my nail.

-I gave Jo a blank stare.
+I stared at Jo.
 When did she start telling this story?

-“Did you fall asleep?” asked Pete, raising a busy, orange eyebrow.
+“Did you fall asleep?” asked Pete.
+He raised one big, bushy eyebrow.

-“God, I didn’t realize I was so boring!” said Jo with a laugh.
-The doors clicked opened and everyone began filing inside.
+“God, I didn’t realize I was so boring!”
+Jo laughed.
+The doors clicked opened and everyone filed inside.

 “Maybe it’s her meds,” said Pete.
-I tugged the sleeves of my sweatshirt down over my hands and walked past them both into unit B2.
+I tugged the sleeves of my sweatshirt over my hands and shuffled past them both into unit B2.

-He was carrying a paper, cone cup filled to the brim with cold water from the cooler in the corner.
-His face broke into a wide smile, crinkling his golden-brown eyes.
-I stopped walking and stood there, watching.
+He carried a paper cone cup filled to the brim with cold water from the cooler.
+His face broke into a wide smile that crinkled his golden-brown eyes.
+I stopped walking.

 “Holy, holy, holy, the Lord God, Almightyyy,” he sang.
-The crowd from lunch parted around him.
-The novelty of Jesus had worn off.
-He frowned, lowering his arms.
-Pete and Joe caught up to me, and I followed behind them.
-As we passed Jesus, he sang again.
+The lunch crowd parted around him: the novelty of Jesus had worn off.
+He frowned, and lowered his arms.
+Pete and Joe passed on either side of me, and I followed my only friends in the whole world.
+As we passed Jesus, he sang again:

 “Praise ye the Lord!”

-Pete turned his head to look at Jesus, his mouth opening to make a remark, but Jesus tossed the cup of water into Pete’s face and clapped his hands.
-The water cascaded across Pete’s forehead, dripped down each cheek, and soaked into the front of his shirt.
+Pete turned, his mouth half-open a stinging comment on the tip of his tongue, but Jesus tossed the cup of water into Pete’s face and clapped his hands.
+The water cascaded across Pete’s forehead, dripped down each cheek, and soaked the front of his shirt.
 His nipples popped erect with shock.
 One of them was pierced.

-“Hey!” yelled a bearded, balding man in white.
-He rushed over with a roll of one-ply paper towels.
-“Personal space guys.
+“Hey!”
+A bearing bald man in scrubs a size too small rushed over with a roll of one-ply paper towels.
+“Respect our unit’s personal rule, okay?
 It was an accident.”

 “Let it go, Peter.”
-The man in white handed Pete the roll of paper towels and turned to Jesus.
+The nurse handed Pete the roll of paper towels and turned to Jesus.
 “You – come with me.”

-Jesus gave us a wide smile, and Pete returned it with a glower.
-I helped Jo up off the ground as Pete mopped his face with the paper towels.
+Jesus skated across the puddle toward the nurse’s station.
+I helped Jo off the ground as Pete mopped his face with the paper towels.
 We escaped further wet blessing and made our way to the East Lounge.

-“Freak,” muttered Jo, smoothing down her bright hair.
+“Freak,” muttered Jo.
+She smoothed her bright hair.
 “Seriously, they should 303 that guy if he’s gonna be trying to baptize everyone all the time.”
 She put air quotes around the word baptize and looked at Pete.
 He sneered at her and ripped off another sheet from the roll.

-I shook my head and plopped down on the gray couch by the barred windows.
-It was raining, again – not that it mattered being in here.
+I plopped onto the gray couch by the barred window.
+It was raining, again, not that it mattered.
 I don’t know why I cared.
-Jo sat down opposite me and started picking at her old, neon green nail polish.
-It was almost gone now, and I wondered what she would chip away at tomorrow.
+I don’t care.
+Jo sat opposite me and started picking at her old, neon green nail polish.
+It was almost gone.
+What would she chip away at tomorrow?

-Pete finished drying his head and threw the roll to the floor beside the couch.
-He settled between us before spying the remote resting on a magazine by one of the armchairs.
-There was only one remote for the three TVs in the unit, and it was rare to find it unstuck from Kathy’s fat fingers.
+Pete finished drying his head and tossed the expired roll into the overflowing garbage can.
+He settled between us before spying the remote resting on a magazine by one of the faded armchairs.
+There was only one remote for the three TVs in unit B2, and it was rare to find it unstuck from Kathy’s fat fingers.
 Pete sprang up, grabbed it, and mashed through the channels until he found Jerry Springer.

 “That new guy is psycho,” grumbled Pete as he leaned against Jo’s bruised legs on the floor.
 “If he touches me again, I’m going to kill him.”